lc00/wiki-experiment/Gherkin.md

+* Behavior: An operation with inputs, actions, and outcomes
+* Feature: Desired product functionality, often involving multiple behaviors
+    * What the customer expects to receive
+    * It solves a problem

 ## Keywords

-* Feature: A small, concrete action that the user can perform on the system; this will change the state of the system and/or make the system perform actions on other systems
-* Scenario: Different execution path for the same feature
+* Scenario: Specification of a behavior using formal steps and examples
 * Given: The state the system should be in (not the actions the user took to get there)
 * When: An action a user takes
 * Then: An assertion about the new state of the system
 * And: Follows a Given/When/Then (and matches the same type of step)
-* But: Something not happening
+* But: Same as And
+* Background: Shared givens and ands
+* | Step tables |:
+    * Used for structuring data
+    * Passed into a step
+    * First row is headers
+    * Specific to that step
+* """: Fence for long strings

-## Scenario Outlines
+* Scenario Outline:
+    * Given a table of Examples
+    * Examples tables provide input parameterization for the entire scenario
     * Each row should represent an equivalence class
     * Do you need to cover every combination?
     * Do columns actually represent seperate behaviors (are they always run together?)
     * Does the reader need all this data?
+@tag: Groups tests

 ## Examples